Accessibility Evaluation

 This problem occurs on multiple pages, for example;

-The 'Building with green bonds' block on page colour-of-money.co.uk/energy-and-climate is formatted in a li element.
+The 'Building with green bonds' block on page https://colour-of-money.co.uk/energy-and-climate is formatted in a li element.
 This li element is not placed in an ul or ol element, which a li-element should always be nested in.
 This may cause problems for assistive technology.
 Therefore, remove the li element or place it in a ul or ol element.

 4.1.2 Name, Role, Value (Level A)